lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Recurring Usage of KEM Keys for Message Protection
 {: id="sect-8.kem"}

-A shared secret key (ssk) used for MAC-based message protection MUST only be used for the PKI management operation identified by the KemOtherInfo.
+Each PKI entity using key encapsulation for message protection, see {{sect-5.1.3.4}}, MUST receive a fresh KEM ciphertext (ct) for each PKI management operation to derive a fresh shared secret key (ssk) for MAC-based message protection.

-It is assumed that the overall data size of the CMP messages in a PKI management operation protected by a single ssk is small enough not to introduce extra security risks.
+It is assumed that the overall data size of the CMP messages in a PKI management operation protected by a single shared secret key is small enough not to introduce extra security risks.

 To be appropriate for use with this specification, the KEM algorithm